microsoft/WhatTheHack/031-DevOpsWithGitHub/Student/challenge01.md

 3. Ensure your project is with linked with your repository

-4. Create an draft issue for this challenge and each of the remaining challenges (i.e., create 9 issues total - skip challenge 0).
+4. Create a draft issue for this challenge and each of the remaining challenges (i.e., create 9 issues total - skip challenge 0).
 When creating each issue, make sure to:
     - Assign an owner for each issue from your team.
     - Convert the `challenge 1` draft issue to an issue and select our repository.
 Look at the difference between a draft and your converted `challenge 1` issue